fs-aug25-Monolit-Digital/nice-gadgets-monolit/README.md

 1. **Main Loader**
    Displayed while entire pages are loading.

-2. **Skeleton Loader**
+2. **Skeleton Loaders**
-   Displayed inside product cards and product pages while content is loading.
+   Displayed inside product cards and pages while content is loading.

 This creates a smooth and professional loading experience.